-Machine Learning is increasingly emerging as the automation focal point for FinTechs’ Customer Relationship Management (CRM).
-ML-driven CRM systems can help FinTechs define accurate buyer personas, drive targeted lead generation, and score and qualify leads based on Propensity-to-Buy models built using AI & predictive analytics.
+Machine Learning is increasingly emerging as the automation focal point for fintechs’ Customer Relationship Management (CRM).
+ML-driven CRM systems can help fintechs define accurate buyer personas, drive targeted lead generation, and score and qualify leads based on Propensity-to-Buy models built using AI and predictive analytics.

-For FinTech lenders, AI solutions can predict borrower delinquency and enable real-time automated segmentation and prioritization of borrower risk to help convert more leads at lower costs through personalized communication strategies.
-Propensity-to-buy models also leads to better results in predicting a product of interest for a customer segment to enhance marketing effectiveness and increase sales productivity.
+For fintech lenders, AI solutions can predict borrower delinquency and enable real-time automated segmentation and prioritization of borrower risk to help convert more leads at lower costs through personalized communication strategies.
+Propensity-to-buy models also lead to better results in predicting a product of interest for a customer segment to enhance marketing effectiveness and increase sales productivity.

-Automated and accurate data collection across the customer lifecycle and unified customer view improves customer service associates’ ability to readily access customers information, purchase history, previous communication notes, etc. and provide better resolution.
+Automated and accurate data collection across the customer lifecycle and unified customer view improves customer service associates’ ability to readily access customers’ information, purchase history, previous communication notes and so on, and provide better resolution.
 This also drives faster response time, in turn improving customer service delivery, experience, and retention.

 Even as the benefits of Extreme Automation abound, implementing it at scale is fraught with challenges ranging across business, technology, and staffing aspects.
-Only 10% of financial services companies have implemented the technology at scale moving beyond proof of concept to live deployment of intelligent automation systems.vi Most (48%) struggle to find the right resources to implement XA effectively, while 46% lack an adequate data management strategy, and 43% find issues in establishing a clear business case for XA.
-Few organizations have the technological maturity to implement Extreme Automation technologies.
+Only 10% of financial services companies have implemented the technology at scale moving beyond proof of concept to live deployment of intelligent automation systems.
+Most (48%) struggle to find the right resources to implement Extreme Automation effectively, while 46% lack an adequate data management strategy, and 43% find issues in establishing a clear business case for Extreme Automation.
+Clearly, few organizations have the technological maturity to implement Extreme Automation technologies.

-This is cause of extreme concern, especially because FinTechs and other financial services companies face increasing competition from ‘BigTech’ players, such as Amazon, Apple and Google.
-How can FinTechs accelerate their adoption of XA and progress from short-term AI & automation use cases to a long-term AI-driven business strategy?
-While there’s no one-size-fits-all solution, partnering with an experienced Automation services provider with proven experience and ready-to-use FinTech customized strategies and tools is a sure-fire way to success.
+This is cause for extreme concern, especially given that fintechs and other financial services companies face increasing competition from ‘BigTech’ players, such as Amazon, Apple and Google.
+How can fintechs accelerate their adoption of Extreme Automation and progress from short-term AI and automation use cases to a long-term AI-driven business strategy?
+While there’s no one-size-fits-all solution, partnering with an experienced Automation services provider with proven experience and ready-to-use fintech customized strategies and tools is a sure-fire way to success.

-To know more about the benefits of Automation, read our blog Navigating the Next Normal with Extreme Automation
+To know more about the benefits of Extreme Automation, read our blog Navigating the Next Normal with Extreme Automation